Skatteetaten/gobo/README.md

 ## Running gobo locally
 Use `./gradlew bootRun`, this will automatically port-forward a connection to mokey.
 This is required to run gobo on your local machine.
+Remember to login to `oc` to get a valid token before starting gobo.

 For details on the port-forwarding, see script `mokey-port-forward.sh`.